 SOME very positive recommendations for women and midwives have come from the National Maternity Services Report.

 One essential outcome was the extension of the Medicare Benefits Schedule and the Pharmaceutical Benefits Schedule to eligible midwives in November 2010.
-This supports the full contribution that midwives can make to maternity care in urban, rural and remote areas and to provide women with real choice.
+This supports the full contribution that midwives can make to maternity care in urban, rural and remote areas and provide women with real choices.